PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 `-Scope` with `AllUsers` and `CurrentUser` will work the same as it does in v2.
 Default is `CurrentUser`.

-`Install-Module` cmdlet will be retained for compatibility with v2.
+If aliases are enabled `Install-Module` will call to `Install-PSResource -Type Module`.

 v3 will continue to use the versioning folder format as v2 in that it will be Major.Minor.Patch and not contain the semver prerelease label.